claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 		- Choose source and destination bucket
 ## SNS
 ### Concept:
-**Publish Subscribe pattern:** Common message pattern, the sender send their message to an event bus that categorized message in groups and than the receiver subscribe o these groups.
+**Publish Subscribe pattern:** Common message pattern, the sender send their message to an event bus that categorized message in groups and than the receiver subscribes to these groups.
 Whenever new messages appear within their subscription the messages are immediatly delivered to them.
 ![[Pasted image 20241008111643.png]]
 ### SNS
  Amazon Simple Notification Service (Amazon SNS) is a managed service that provides message delivery from publishers to subscribers (also known as _producers_ and _consumers_).
 In this way is possible to send one message to many receivers.
 Used to decouple microvservices.